• About

 Sesame Oil (Sesamum indicum)

-An expeller pressed oil from whole sesame seeds; this amber coloured joy is very flexible and has earned the title “Queen of Oils”.
+An expeller pressed oil from whole sesame seeds; this amber colored joy is very flexible and has earned the title “Queen of Oils”.

-The moderate flavour of raw sesame seeds is usually nutty along with a sensitive grassy note, rendering it a scrumptious oil for the cooking culture.
+The moderate flavor of raw sesame seeds is usually nutty along with a sensitive grassy note, rendering it a scrumptious oil for the cooking culture.

 Shea Nut Oil (Butyrospermum parkii)

-This particular oil actually leaves a smooth and healthful feel to your skin and is strongly recommended as a defensive agent against hard climate conditions.
+This particular oil actually leaves a smooth and healthy feel to your skin and is strongly recommended as a defensive agent against hard climate conditions.

 Soybean Oil (Soja hispida)